How WEIRD is Usable Privacy and Security Research? (Extended Version): Methodology

-\textbf{WEIRD.} The WEIRD acronym (Western, Educated, Industrialized, Rich, and Democratic) is the set of indicators of the diversity dimensions of people's country affiliation.
-Just because a country is non-Western does not necessarily mean it is non-EIRD.
-For example, there are certain non-Western countries that are as Industrialized, Rich, and Democratic as Western countries (e.g., Israel, Japan, and South Korea). \begin{itemize} \item \textbf{Western.} We classified participants' countries described in each paper into Western or non-Western using the classification of Huntington~\cite{Huntington}.
-Note that while we adopt this classification to compare the results of the Linxen study with that of our study on the basis of the same criterion, the classification has been widely criticized in the political science community~\cite{criticism1, criticism2}. \item \textbf{Educated.} We adopted two different approaches and comprehensively explored participants' education levels by analyzing both indicators. (a) To grasp the average educational levels of each participant sample, we used the mean years of schooling per country~\cite{education_stats}. (b) In addition, we analyzed specific educational levels of participants if the information was provided in a paper and transferable to the International Standard Classification of Education~\cite{ISCED}. \item \textbf{Industrialized.} We used GDP (gross domestic product) of each participant sample, which is regarded as the most influential indicator for assessing the development and progress of a national economy~\cite{GDP2}.
-To adjust for differences in purchasing power among countries, we used GDP based on PPP (purchasing power parities)~\cite{GDP1}. \item \textbf{Rich.} We adopted two different approaches and comprehensively explored participants' richness by analyzing both indicators. (a) To grasp participant wealth of each participant sample, we used participant countries' GNI (gross national income) based on PPP~\cite{GNI1}.
-GNI is the total amount of money earned by residents and businesses~\cite{GNI2}. (b) In addition, we analyzed specific income levels of participants if the information was provided in a paper. \item \textbf{Democratic.} We used the political rights rating, which indicates countries' degrees of democracy~\cite{politicalrights}.
-The indicator covers electoral process, political pluralism and participation, and functioning of government. \end{itemize}
+\textbf{WEIRD.} The WEIRD acronym (Western, Educated, Industrialized, Rich, and Democratic) is the set of indicators for measuring the diversity of participants' countries.
+Just because a country is non-Western does not necessarily mean it is non-EIRD, i.e., there are certain non-W and EIRD countries such as Israel, Japan, and South Korea. \begin{itemize} \item \textbf{Western.} We classified participants' countries described in each paper into Western or non-Western using Huntington's classification~\cite{Huntington}.
+This classification is based on civilizations in the post-Cold War era, and Western is centered in Europe and North America.
+Note that while we adopt this classification for our comparison, it has been criticized in the political science community~\cite{criticism1, criticism2} and does not always agree with the general perception of Western. \begin{itemize} \item Western (examples): U.S., Canada, UK, Germany, Netherlands, Switzerland, Sweden, and Australia. \item Non-Western (examples): India, China, Japan, South Korea, Israel, Saudi Arabia, Russia, Pakistan, Bangladesh, Mexico, Brazil, and South Africa. \end{itemize} \item \textbf{Educated.} We comprehensively explored participants' education levels by analyzing two indicators: (a) the mean years of schooling per country~\cite{education_stats} and (b) specific educational levels of each participant if the information was provided in a paper. \item \textbf{Industrialized.} We used GDP (gross domestic product) per country, which is regarded as the most representative indicator for assessing the development and progress of a national economy~\cite{GDP2}.
+To adjust for differences in purchasing power among countries, we used GDP based on PPP (purchasing power parity)~\cite{GDP1}. \item \textbf{Rich.} We comprehensively explored participants' wealth by analyzing two indicators: (a) the country's GNI (gross national income) based on PPP~\cite{GNI1} and (b) specific income levels of each participant if the information was provided in a paper. \item \textbf{Democratic.} We used the political rights rating, which indicates countries' degrees of democracy and covers electoral process, political pluralism and participation, and functioning of government~\cite{politicalrights}. \end{itemize}